RobertAKARobin/geneticure-jekyll/_pages/index.md

 ---
 layout: default
-title: Geneticure | Medicine Personalized by Your DNA
+title: Medicine Personalized by Your DNA
 ---

 {% capture tagline %}